BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than four thousand construction claims related expert witness designations, the Stapleton, Georgia Construction Expert Directory provides a wide range of trial support and construction consulting services to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction claims evaluation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings specialized expertise and local capabilities to the Stapleton region.
+Leveraging from more than 4500 engineering, construction, and builders standard of care related expert designations, the Stapleton, Georgia Construction Expert Directory provides a wide spectrum of trial support and consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
+BHA provides building related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house assets which include licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings specialized expertise and local capabilities to the Stapleton region.

 Construction Expert Witness News & Info